I just got a great email here, and I gotta print this out.

 Yes.

-So they're talking about people with fourth grade educations.
+So they're talking about people with fourth-grade educations.

-The test has a question that says X amount of Democrats minus X amount of liars or Republicans equals the answer.
+The test has a question that says X amount of Democrats minus X amount of liars or Republicans equals the answer?

-No, X amount of uh liars, Republicans.
+No, X amount of liars, Republicans.

-Uh what did they use, do they call Republicans liars in the test question?
+Do they call Republicans liars in the test question?

 That's what I'm getting at.

-And uh there was only one student that was really upset about it and get gave her this test, and uh so I'm kind of figured you'd have some fun with that I uh I would I would like to see this only one student expressed outrage.
+And there was only one student that was really upset about it and gave her this test.

 Yeah, absolutely.

-Well, you know, is it possible that there was only one student who expressed outrage because the others couldn't read it.
+Well, you know, is it possible that there was only one student who expressed outrage because the others couldn't read it?

 It's possible.

-Or maybe they don't know what Democrats and Republicans are, or whatever.
+Or maybe they don't know what Democrats and Republicans are or whatever.

 Just a joke.